 Choudhury has served as principal investigator for projects funded through the National Science Foundation, Institute of Museum and Library Services, Library of Congress' NDIIPP, Alfred P. Sloan Foundation, Andrew W. Mellon Foundation, Open Society Foundation, Microsoft Research, and a Maryland based venture capital group.

 He led the development of the Public Access Submission System which supports simultaneous submission of articles to PubMedCentral and institutional repositories.

-Choudhury has published articles in journals such as the International Journal of Digital Curation, D-Lib, the Journal of Digital Information, First Monday, and Library Trends.
+Choudhury has published articles in journals such as the International Journal of Digital Curation, D-Lib, the Journal of Digital Information, First Monday, and Library Trends and proceedings of ACM and IEEE conferences.
 He has served on committees for the Digital Curation Conference, Open Repositories, Joint Conference on Digital Libraries, and Web-Wise.

 He has presented at various open-source events hosted by OSPO++, the United Nations, Open Forum Europe, Open Ireland Network, and the Linux Foundation.
 Choudhury has presented at various conferences including Educause, Coalition for Networked Information, UK JISC, Digital Library Federation, American Library Association, Association of College and Research Libraries and international venues including International Federation of Library Associations and Institutions, the Kanazawa Information Technology Roundtable, eResearch Australasia, the North America-China Conference, eResearch New Zealand, the Arabian-Gulf Chapter of the Special Libraries Conference and Carnegie Mellon's campus within Education City in Doha.